delhoume/byoncama/README.md

 In any case you will want to verify all 181 images are correct:
 `pngcheck -q gallica_pngs/*.png`

+Your mileage may vary, but expect a few days and multiple attemps to get all images.

-Once downloaded (it atkes a while), you can start exploring gallica_pngs 35Gb images...
+Once downloaded (it takes a while), you can start exploring gallica_pngs 35Gb images...